Skip to content

 ocel_id="ocel",

-description="The ID of the Object which is the root of the OCEL Graph",
+description="The ID of the object that should be used as the root of the OCEL Graph",

 )